Binary-Ninja/controller-tester/README.md

 - Document `pygame.CONTROLLERDEVICEADDED.guid`
 - Add `get_guid()` method or read-only `guid` attribute to `Controller` (currently only available through `pygame.CONTROLLERDEVICEADDED.guid`)
 - Add `instance_id` functionality to `Controller` like in `Joystick` (`Controller.id` is the device index, unreliable after devices have been added and removed)
-- Add button layout/icon information to `Controller` (it seems to be supported in the SDL source code)
+- Add button layout/icon information to `Controller` (it seems to be supported in the SDL source code) (this is a non-essential quality of life feature)